Genetic Ancestry Portraits

 The University of Minnesota commissioned this portrait and four others (three shown below) for an exhibit at their Urban Research and Outreach-Engagement Center (UROC).

-The exhibit was built on a body of work I produced over five years—DNA portraits of over 24 people showing their genetic data (migration paths) on a map with a written interpretation of the science.
+I built the exhibit on a body of work produced over five years—DNA portraits of more than 24 people showing their genetic data (migration paths) on a map with a written interpretation of the science.
 If you’re curious about my process and artistic vision for the exhibit, scroll for the article “Making the DNA Portraits.”

 “First Wave”